Libertarian perspectives on intellectual property: Left-libertarianism

 Most left-libertarians, dating back to Pierre-Joseph Proudhon (a libertarian socialist who is considered "the father of anarchism"), oppose intellectual property as part of their broad criticism of capitalism and anti-capitalism.
 Benjamin Tucker, a 19th-century American individualist anarchist opposing intellectual property, argued that "the patent monopoly consists in protecting inventors against competition for a period long enough to extort from the people a reward enormously in excess of the labor measure of their services, – in other words, in giving certain people a right of property for a term of years in laws and facts of Nature, and the power to exact tribute from others for the use of this natural wealth, which should be open to all."
-Lysander Spooner, another 19th-century American individualist anarchist or left-libertarian who also influenced propertarians/right-libertarians, argued for some forms of intellectual property, while Henry George distinguished between patents and copyrights.
+Lysander Spooner, another 19th-century American individualist anarchist or left-libertarian who also influenced propertarians/right-libertarians, argued strongly for patents, while Henry George distinguished between patents and copyrights.

 Into the 21st century, Roderick T. Long argues that the concept of intellectual property is not libertarian.
 He holds that prohibiting people from using, reproducing, and trading copyrighted material is an infringement of freedom of speech and freedom of the press, and that since information exists in people's minds and other people's property, one cannot own information without owning other people.
 Arguing that authors and publishers would continue to produce absent copyright protection, he cites the fact that hundreds of thousands of articles are uploaded onto the Internet by their authors every day, available to anyone in the world for free and that nearly all works written before the 20th century are in the public domain, yet pre-1900 works are still published and sold.